chayanchatterjee/GW-Denoiser/README.md

 ```
 python main.py
 ```
-The hyperparameters of the network and the training processes can be set
+The hyperparameters of the network and the training processes can be set in the file: ```configs/config.py```